Mobile-health Network Solutions Signs MOU to Add AI-enabled Dental Scans and Oral Health Screening to its Telemedicine Platform

 "We are very excited to establish this preventive health service," said Dr. Siaw Tung Yeng, Co-CEO.
 "Millions of patients in Southeast Asia do not visit a dentist at least once a year, and many of these persons could be at higher risk of developing a range of dental or oral health conditions.
 AI-enabled dental scans, however, are today capable of human-level accuracy in detecting these conditions, including cavities, periodontal disease, root fractures, and even oral cancer, and can provide these results fast and conveniently, thereby encouraging more patients to get the in-person dental assistance they may need.

-"We look forward to making this important technology available to all users of our MaNaDr platform."
+"We look forward to making this important technology available to all users of our MNDR platform."

 According to the World Health Organization1, oral diseases are estimated to affect nearly 3.7 billion people globally.
 The WHO also reported that untreated dental caries (tooth decay) in permanent teeth is the most common health condition, according to the Global Burden of Disease 2021 study.